The End | Alfredo Jaar

 The End (GSL_a), 2025

-This unfolding disaster may be past the point of no return, a potential tragedy of incalculable magnitude and a sign of things to come.
-Jaar’s objective was to show the fate of the lake while revealing its beauty and potential.
-In counterpoint to the scale of the disaster, Jaar printed these images in a small, unspectacular format as a visual whisper, a lament for our dying planet.
+The loss of the lake would be a tragedy of incalculable magnitude and a sign of things to come.
+Jaar’s objective for these photographs is to show the tragic fate of the lake and simultaneously reveal its extraordinary beauty and potential.
+In spite of the dire situation we are in, he wanted to create images of great beauty and sadness.
+In the face of the magnitude of this tragedy, Jaar decided to print these images in a small, unspectacular format, as a kind of visual whisper, a lament for our dying planet.

 About the photographer